-Basis of Presentation and Summary of Significant Accounting Policies**

-Copy 1.
 Basis of Presentation and Summary of Significant Accounting Policies

 Use of Estimates — Our accounting principles require our management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of assets and liabilities at the date of the financial statements, and reported amounts of revenues and expenses during the reporting period.
-Estimates having relatively higher significance include stock-based compensation, valuation of warrants, and income taxes.
+Estimates having relatively higher significance include stock-based compensation, accounting for leases, valuation of warrants, and income taxes.
 Actual results could differ from those estimates and changes in estimates may occur.

 Basic and Diluted Net Loss per Common Share — Basic and diluted net loss per common share is computed by dividing net loss in each period by the weighted average number of shares of common stock outstanding during such period.
 For the periods presented, common stock equivalents, consisting of stock options and warrants were not included in the calculation of the diluted loss per share because they were anti-dilutive.